serhat-dirik/ocp4-KVM-CentOs/README.md

 <summary>Optional: Single Master</summary>

 ## Optional: Single Master
-  If you deployed only a single master, you can remove etcd quorum guard and decrease number of some pod replicas to 1 only.
+  If you deployed only a single master in previous steps, you can remove etcd quorum guard and decrease number of some pod replicas to 1 only.
 ### Remove the Etcd Quorum Guard
 ```shell
 #Extract release info